 Markham's water comes from Lake Ontario.
 It is treated in the City of Toronto and sometimes Peel Region.
-Water from Lake Ontario has many impurities.
-They can be harmful to us if we don’t clean the water.
-Impurities can be:
+Water from Lake Ontario has has contaminants that can be harmful to us if we don’t clean the water.
+These include:

-We treat water to meet the Ontario Safe Drinking Water Act, 2002.
+We treat water to meet the standards of the Ontario Safe Drinking Water Act, 2002.
 Markham’s water is monitored at all times for quality.

 For a closer look at the treatment process, visit the City of Toronto website for more information.